markpbaggett/rfta_data_models/docs/source/data/8_canopy.rst

 can see the current build `here <https://iiif-canopy.netlify.app/>`_.
 This is still being actively worked on and is subject to change.

 Canopy defines many components that leverage aspects from these manifests.
-These are described below:

 The Object View
 ---------------